-Compared to the rest of the Seattle Metropolitan Area market, the Georgetown region has less expensive rates, so you should have no trouble finding a great deal in this undervalued region.
+Compared to the rest of the Seattle Metropolitan Area market, the Georgetown submarket has less expensive rates, so you should have no trouble finding a great deal in this depreciated region.

-In the last 90 days, 7 listings have been made available, which means office spaces most likley are leasing quickly.
-You'll want to be prepared to make an offer immediately.
+In the last 90 days, 7 listings have been made available, which means office spaces might be leasing quickly.
+You'll want to be prepared to tour spaces as quick as possible.
 About 14% of the listings in the Georgetown are subleases, so you might be able to sign a shorter term by taking over a previous lease.
 There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.

-A large portion of this market is residential, but there's plenty of office_space.
-Utilities is the dominant industry in this market.
-Commute by walking is the most popular way to get to work amongst Georgetown residents.
+A large portion of this region is residential, but there's plenty of office_space.
+Utilities is the dominant industry in this region.
+Commute by walking is the most popular way to get to work amongst Georgetown folk.
 Commuting between 20 and 25 minutes a day is the norm for those who opt to reside in this part of town.